JadeOfMaar/sandbox/DeepSky/TheSpice/tasks.md

   * [ ] Costs

 ### Little things to do
-* Find missing texture for mini drill or scanner
-* Repaint radial intake
 * Get proper plumes for 2.5m engine(s)
+* Repaint scanners and drills
+* Fine-tune mini-drill
+* Add harveester to japiers

 ### Little things done
+* Repaint radial intake
+* Prepared scanners and drills
 * Arranged harvesters
 * Fixed negative costs on some parts
 * Adjusted costs and display names of resources